aiven/devportal/docs/platform/concepts/service_backups.rst

 .. note::

-    If you'd like to be notified once the PITR feature is available for Cassandra, contact Aiven support.
+    If you'd like to be notified once the PITR feature is available for Cassandra, contact the Aiven support.

 Aiven for Redis™*
 '''''''''''''''''